RedHeadphone/react-json-grid/README.md

 - **Ease of Integration**: Seamlessly incorporate the component into your React applications without any hassle and no dependencies.
 - **Nested JSON Support**: Handle deeply nested JSON structures with ease, creating nested structured grid tables that are collapsible and expandible.
 - **Highlight Magic**: Select and highlight specific cells, rows, or columns in the grid tables to enhance the user interface and facilitate interaction.
+- **Search Spotlight**: Enhance the visibility of your JSON data with a search feature that effectively highlights cells matching with the search text.
 <!-- - **Customizable Styling**: Tailor the appearance of the grid to match your application's design using custom CSS. -->

 ## Install